PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/03-phenology_and_date_predictions.md

 a few days apart, but averaging them without wrapping makes their average in July.

 For harvest dates, these are not predicted directly.
-For each parcel, year, and crop, we find its planting event and its harvest event, and the gap between them is how long that crop took to grow.
-If the gap comes out negative or zero, the crop must have been harvested in the following calendar year, so we add a year.
+For each parcel, year, and crop, we find its planting event and its harvest event, and the distance between them is the length of the growing season.
+If the growing season length comes out negative or zero, the crop must have been harvested in the following calendar year, so we add a year.

 A future harvest date is then just the projected planting date plus that historical growing season length.
 Doing it this